dansteingart/without_the_hot_air/pages_md/SEwtHA_24.md

 By April 2005, *<span class="darkblue">22 tons</span>* of uranium had leaked, but still none of the leak-detection systems detected the leak.
 The leak was finally detected by *accountancy*, when the bean-counters noticed that they were getting 10% less uranium out than their clients claimed they’d put in!
 Thank goodness this private company had a profit motive, hey?
 The criticism from the

 <img src="figure198.png" width="219" height="287" />
-<span class="figurenumber">Figure 24.9</span>.
+<div class='caption'><span class="figurenumber">Figure 24.9</span>.
 Sizewell’s power stations.
 Sizewell A, in the foreground, had a capacity of 420 MW, and was shut down at the end of 2006.
 Sizewell B, behind, has a capacity of 1.2 GW.
-Photo by William Connolley.
+Photo by William Connolley.</div>

 <img src="figure435.png" width="208" height="312" />
-<span class="figurenumber">Figure 24.10</span>.
+<div class='caption'><span class="figurenumber">Figure 24.10</span>.
 Sizewell occupies less than 1 km<sup>2</sup>.
-The blue grid’s spacing is 1 km. © Crown copyright; Ordnance Survey.
+The blue grid’s spacing is 1 km. © Crown copyright; Ordnance Survey.</div>

 Chief Inspector of Nuclear Installations was withering: “The Plant was operated in a culture that seemed to allow instruments to operate in alarm mode rather than questioning the alarm and rectifying the relevant fault.”